gekatateam/neptunus/plugins/inputs/kafka/README.md

 Each reader uses it's own commit queue into which each fetched message is placed.
 Every `commit_interval` fetch process paused and queue scanning for uncommitted ready sequence from oldest to newest messages.
 Largest offset found from the beginning of the queue will be committed.

-A message is marked as ready to commit if all of its events hooks are called, if parser returned zero events, or if parsing ended with an error.
+A message is marked as ready to commit if all of its events hooks are called or if parser returned zero events.

 If commit queue is full, fetching is suspended until at least one message is committed.